-Home to Mark Thiessen, board-certified DWI specialist and board-certified Criminal Lawyer Mark Thiessen of Thiessen Law Firm has won over 100 Not Guilty verdicts and thousands of dismissals.
+Home to Mark Thiessen, triple board-certified DWI specialist and board-certified Criminal Lawyer Mark Thiessen of Thiessen Law Firm has won over 100 Not Guilty verdicts and thousands of dismissals.
 He’s the man you want in your corner when you’re fighting a DUI charge.

 When applicable, Mark may also be able to help you explore options related to expungement or pretrial diversion, leave your record sealed and/or wiped clean of a DUI stain.

 Give us a call at 713-864-9000 or fill out our online form to request a free consultation today.